SkidderMC/FDPClient/README.md

 ## Contributing
 We welcome contributions, but you have to follow the following rules in order for us to merge your pull request.

+U can make a Pull Request at [here](https://github.com/SkidderMC/FDPClient/issues).

 ### Language and Code Quality
 Your code needs to be able to build, please ensure your code has little to no bugs!